andreacalegari98/XamarinSample/README.md

 **Android**
 <br>
 Create your *google-services.json* (follow the doc).<br>
-Create your string for the API Key in the *AndroidManifest.xml*.
+Add the API Key string as a resource in your *strings.xml*